jsfiddle/togetherjs/site/docs/index.md

 There's a good chance your application has its own identity, and you know the name of the user, and perhaps have an avatar.
 (If you don't have an avatar but do have an email, you might want to use that to make a Gravatar.)

-To see an example of this see `/example/app-integration`

 To do this you configure TogetherJS with some functions:

 `TogetherJSConfig_getUserName = function () {return 'User Name';};`